lucatironi/lucatironi.github.io/_posts/2014-8-26-jekyll_static_website_continous_deployment_delivery_s3_heroku_codeship.md

 But what if you don't want to use Github to host your static websites or you want other options instead of hosting them on your own servers?

-This tutorial will explain own to use Jekyll and some of its plugins to develop a static website with a Rails-like assets pipeline and deploy it to [Amazon S3](https://aws.amazon.com/s3) and/or [Heroku](http://heroku.com) with a [Continous Deployment/Delivery system](https://github.com/laurilehmijoki/s3_website).
+This tutorial will explain own to use Jekyll and some of its plugins to develop a static website with a Rails-like assets pipeline and deploy it to [Amazon S3](https://aws.amazon.com/s3) and/or [Heroku](http://heroku.com) with a [Continuous Deployment/Delivery system](https://github.com/laurilehmijoki/s3_website).

 Let's start by installing and configuring the basics.